Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 One Bible: Many Interpretations

 The main reason people do not get the same meaning from reading the same passage is that everyone does not bring the same things to the table.
-Their background could be different and they see what's in the Bible through their own lenses.
+Their background could be different and everyone doesn't see what's in the Bible through the same lenses.
 Also, everybody is not at the same place spiritually.

-The interpretation that ten people get from the same biblical text is often so different that it is almost as though they are reading two different texts.
+The interpretation that ten people get from the same biblical text is often so different that it is almost as though they are not reading the texts.

 A farmer might understand Jesus' parable about seeds a different way than a cook might understand it.
 A shepherd brings a lot to Psalm 23 and can understand why David said, "The Lord is my shepherd" along with other metaphors about sheep.
 A math student might take Jesus' statements literally when He told Peter to forgive seventy-time seven.
 That's why it is so important for preachers and teachers to do a word study before teaching a lesson.